dylankarman/Mod-1-Project/README.md

-Microsoft has approached William Adams and me to review over 6,500 movies ranging from 1986-2016 in order to see which movie would be the most profitable.
+Microsoft has approached William Adams and me to help them decide what kind of movie will do well for their new movie business.
+We reviewed over 6,500 movies ranging from 1986-2016 in order to see which movie would be the most profitable.
 Through careful analysis of the data set using many different built in Panda's methods, William and I made Pandas DataFrames and then made various Pandas and Seaborn graphs to show the correlations between 4 distinct categories and profit.
     Genre: Which genres create the most profit
     Average lengths of the films